kfiry77/10bot/README.md

 - and make it generic to various kind for example: Google Drive share.
 - [x] Bug Fix : Pdf is cannot be generated on windows due to weasyprint dependency.
 - [ ] describe software design with some plantuml class diagrams.
-- [ ] Coupon images crop, for a nicer report formatting.
+- [x] Coupon images crop, for a nicer report formatting.
-- [ ] Green API - send data to GroupChat, and delete previous report (if possible).
+- [x] Green API - send data to GroupChat
+- [ ] Before purchasing, read from whatapps group if there is a "DayOff" message, if so - purchase will be skipped.